juice-shop/pwning-juice-shop/part2/vulnerable-components.md

 ### Gain read access to an arbitrary local file on the web server

-In this challenge you need to exploit a vulnerable component to read arbitrary files on the web server.
-Local File Read (LFR) vulnerability together with [Directory Traversal attacks](https://en.wikipedia.org/wiki/Directory_traversal_attack) can be very dangerous because allow attackers to gain unauthorized access to the file system.
+> A **file inclusion vulnerability** is a type of web vulnerability that is most commonly found to affect web applications that rely on a scripting run time.
+This issue is caused when an application builds a path to executable code using an attacker-controlled variable in a way that allows the attacker to control which file is executed at run time.
+A file include vulnerability is distinct from a generic directory traversal attack, in that directory traversal is a way of gaining unauthorized file system access, and a file inclusion vulnerability subverts how an application loads code for execution.
+Successful exploitation of a file inclusion vulnerability will result in remote code execution on the web server that runs the affected web application.
+An attacker can use remote code execution to create a web shell on the web server, which can be used for website defacement.
+>
+> **Remote file inclusion (RFI)** occurs when the web application downloads and executes a remote file.
+These remote files are usually obtained in the form of an HTTP or FTP URI as a user-supplied parameter to the web application.
+>
+> **Local file inclusion (LFI)** is similar to a remote file inclusion vulnerability except instead of including remote files, only local files i.e. files on the current server can be included for execution.
+This issue can still lead to remote code execution by including a file that contains attacker-controlled data such as the web server's access logs.[^5]

-* You should read up on vulnerabilities in popular NodeJs template engines
+* You should read up on Local File Read (LFR) vulnerabilities in popular NodeJS template engines
-* Look for the vulnerable endpoint (hint: once you find it, you might forget it)
+* Look for an easily forgettable endpoint in Juice Shop to test out the LFR attack
 * `500 Internal Server Error` is always an interesting status code
-* Fuzzing can help
+* Fuzzing can also help with this challenge

 ### Inform the development team about a danger to some of their credentials